How to Become a Correctional Officer

 Training

-Some local, state, and federal departments of correction will provide training for their correctional officers that is based on the guidelines that were founded by the ACA (American Correctional Association).
+Some local, state, and federal departments of corrections will provide training for their correctional officers that is based on the guidelines that were founded by the ACA (American Correctional Association).

-There are some states that have regional training academies available for their local agencies.
+Some states have regional training academies available for their local agencies.

-Once an individual has completed the formal academy instruction, on-the-job training is provided by local and state correctional agencies.
+Once an individual has completed the formal academic instruction, on-the-job training is provided by local and state correctional agencies.

 This will include training on interpersonal relations and legal restrictions.

-There are many facilities that will provide self-defense training as well as firearms proficiency to their correctional officer trainees.
+Many facilities will provide self-defense training as well as firearms proficiency to their correctional officer trainees.

-A new correctional officer at a federal facility is required to undergo formal training for 200 hours throughout their initial year of being employed.
+A new correctional officer at a federal facility is required to undergo formal training for 200 hours throughout their initial year of employment.

 This includes 120 hours of training that takes place at the United States Federal Bureau of Prisons training center.